embEDUx/documentation/src/background/design/rootfs.md

 management system will be chosen, should allow specification on configuration and compiler flags during the build process.
 These options shall be provided together with the package lists.

+## Cross Target Support
+Even though the number of ARM-systems is growing, most Desktops and Servers are still running on x86-based architectures.
+In order to build the products for the platforms used within the lab-courses, it is necessary to either use cross-toolchains or emulators.
+The following candidates for the different techniques need to be evaluated for every of the embEDUx products.

+* Cross-Compilation
+    * Gentoo crossdev
+    * YOCTO
+* Emulation
+    * Qemu user emulation
+    * Qemu system emulation

 ## Build Steps